Temple Beth Shalom for Families with Young Children

 Beth Gilefsky

 As a former fourth grade teacher in Needham Public Schools, watching my two daughters make their way through TBSCC inspired me to teach young children.
 I believe that children thrive in a child-centered environment that allows them to explore their interests while developing social skills.
 I strive to build a community that is warm, safe, and accessible for all children to learn and have fun.
 I enjoy getting to know all of my students' unique personalities and learning styles while nurturing their self esteem.
 Children should be encouraged to ask many questions and take risks.
 My primary goal is to develop enthusiastic, curious, lifelong learners.
-I have a Masters Degree in Education from Simmons College and a BA from the University of Wisconsin-Madison.

 Picture